 Symptoms: Hot, red, swollen joints, pain at the joint, sudden onset of pain

 Cause: Meat consumption, alcoholic beverages, certain medications, IV contrast dyes, psoriasis, chemotherapy, starvation, dehydration

 Treatment: Restriction of certain foods from the diet, taking or eliminating certain medications as directed by your doctor, drinking more water

 Haglund’s deformity is a bump found on the back of the heel.
 This deformity used to be referred to as “pump bump.”

 Symptoms: Redness or pain on the back of the heel, inability to bend the ankle

 Cause: Rigid back footwear, tight Achilles tendons, hereditary structure making this deformity easier to occur

-Treatment: Anti-inflammatory medication, icing to reduce swelling, heel lifts on bottom of shoes, heel pads applied to back of heel, custom made prescription foot orthotics from a podiatrist, surgery as a last resort
+Treatment: Anti-inflammatory medication, icing to reduce swelling, heel lifts on the bottom of shoes, heel pads applied to the back of the heel, custom made prescription foot orthotics from a podiatrist, surgery as a last resort